The z-Classes of Isometries: Preliminaries

-Thus the conjugacy and the $z$-classes of $T$ are determined by the restriction of $T$ to each of the primary subspaces.
-So to determine the conjugacy and the $z$-classes of $T$ we have reduced to the case when the minimal polynomial of the isometry is one of the following three types:
+Thus the conjugacy classes and the $z$-classes of $T$ are determined by the restriction of $T$ to each of the primary subspaces.
+Hence it is enough to determine the conjugacy and the $z$-classes of an isometry $T:\V \to \V$ with minimal polynomial $m_T(x)=p(x)^d$, where $p(x)$ is one of the types (i), (ii), (iii) above.